kitian616/jekyll-TeXt-theme/case-study.md

-* Historical data & choice (date/time) of Run rotations
+* Historical data & choice (date/time) of run rotations
 * User settings for notifications
 * Allow use of all crontabs on a server, not just the crontab of an individual user
 * Provide the option to daemonize the Listening Service for additional non-Linux OS’s